aplai168/database-structures/README.md

 ![stack image]

 #### A stack would be great for...
 Implementing your browser's back button.

 ## Goal
 Implement both **stack** and **queue** data structures in each of four instantiation styles.
 The functional style is stubbed out in `src/functional/queue.js` and `src/functional/stack.js` to get you started.

 ## Requirements
 - No arrays!
-Instead, use an object with numeric keys.
+Instead, use an object with numeric keys
-- Pass all the tests (open `SpecRunner.html` in a browser).
+- Pass all the tests (open `SpecRunner.html` in a browser to see which tests are passing)

 ## Data Structure Specs
 -  Implement a [stack] with the following methods: